kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 At least I have found a solution to the md5 partitioning problem.
 And that's good.

-Max value of bigint datatype (digression)
+Max value of bigint datatype -- digression
 ----------

 To see where things get wrong, I issued the following (concatenating 2 simple SQL commands to make testing easier -- sorry, reading is worse, but it may be interesting to see that this technique, which is well known from the shell, works in SQL as well):